 - Represented investors and operators in the formation, certification, and operation of non-profit health organizations (formerly known as "5.01(a) organizations").

 - Represented investor entity and accountable care organization having over 350 independent physicians in regulatory and operational matters and strategic initiatives, including compliance with applicable MSSP ACO waivers.

-- Regularly provide regulatory and compliance advice regarding federal and state healthcare laws and regulations to hospital systems, physician groups, pharmacies, laboratories, and other healthcare entities in connection with diverse operational endeavors and complex transactions.
+- Regularly provide regulatory and compliance advice regarding federal and state healthcare laws and regulations to hospital systems, physician groups, pharmacies, laboratories, investors, technology companies, and other healthcare entities in connection with diverse operational endeavors and complex transactions.